george-hawkins/arf-drone/receiver-power.md

 <img width="256" src="images/receiver-power/usb.jpg">

 The breadboard power supply above is a [PRT-08376](https://www.sparkfun.com/products/8376) from Sparkfun.
 For direct USB power setup the little adapter that breaks out the USB power pins came from this [Kickstarter project](https://www.kickstarter.com/projects/252587878/the-worlds-smallest-tiny-breadboard-power-supply-u) but presumably you could use any basic USB breakout like [this one](https://www.kickstarter.com/projects/252587878/the-worlds-smallest-tiny-breadboard-power-supply-u) (as the receiver doesn't need any more than the 100mA that USB will provide without any extra negotiation).
 The Arduino shown is the classic [UNO](https://www.arduino.cc/en/Main/ArduinoBoardUno) but obviously any hobbyist board, with a 5V out, will do as long as it can deliver at least 100mA (the UNO can provide up to 200mA).

+Here I've used a standard USB mains charger in all situations, obviously you could just as well use one of your computer's USB ports instead.